Home

 uniform()

-More formally this is the distribution of a random variable that can take any value in the interval (a, b), and the probability of being in any segment inside (a, b) is proportional to the length of the segment and does not depend on its position, and the probability of values outside the interval (a, b) is equal to 0.
+Formally, this is the distribution of a random variable that can take any value within the interval (a, b), and the probability of being in any segment inside (a, b) is proportional to the length of the segment.
+Values outside the interval have zero probability.

-So, a continuous random variable x has a uniform distribution, denoted U(a, b), if its probability density function is:
+A continuous random variable x has a uniform distribution if its probability density function is:

 Normal Distribution